 Montreal is also crazy for festivals, especially in summer, when the world’s biggest jazz and comedy festivals take over.
 In this hometown for several circuses, including Cirque du Soleil, the Montreal Cirque Festival in July is also a must.

 Summer days are long and nights are often balmy, so take advantage of thousands of free alfresco festival events, as well as the international fireworks competition when the best-of-the-best pyrotechnicians dazzle over several weeks.

-Listen to our tips for Talking Travel on top things to do in Montreal:
+Listen to a podcast of our tips for top things to do in Montreal:

 The Montreal Museum of Fine Arts is a must-see, especially the collection of Inuit sculptures and Canadian landscapes by the pioneering Group of Seven.
 Or see the Musée d’art contemporain de Montréal’s abstract paintings by Les Automatistes, who kick-started the city’s embrace of modernity.

 The three big Montreal culinary specialities are poutine, smoked meat and bagels.